SerenityOS/serenity/Base/usr/share/man/man5/SystemServer.md

 * `SocketPermissions` - (octal) file system permissions for the socket file.
 The default permissions are 0600.
 * `User` - a name of the user to run the service as.
 This impacts what UID, GID (and extra GIDs) the service processes have.
 By default, services are run as root.
 * `WorkingDirectory` - The working directory in which the service is spawned.
 By Default, services are spawned in the root (`"/"`) directory.
+* `GoodBoyPoints` - how many good boy points the service process should start with.

 ## Environment